MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackAdmin/Get-AzureRMPlan.md

 ```

 ## DESCRIPTION
-The Get-AzureRmPlan cmdlet gets the plan details
+The **Get-AzureRmPlan** cmdlet gets the details of a plan.
+This cmdlet can be executed as a service administrator or as a tenant user.

 ## EXAMPLES